Nima Sanandaji: Authorship

 Sanandaji was one of the authors of the Timbro report "Welcome to Sweden!
 On political bias in the SFI literature, Swedish for immigrants" which criticized the Swedish for immigrants training for having a politicized message in favor of the Social Democrats.
 He has published more than twenty books, mostly in Swedish, on policy issues such as women's career opportunities, integration, entrepreneurship and reforms to encourage innovation in the provision of public services.

 Sanandaji's first English book is Renaissance for Reforms, which was written with Professor Stefan Fölster.
-The book was published in 2014 in co-operation with the Swedish think tank Timbro and the United Kingdom-based think tank Institute of Economic Affairs.
-By analyzing modern democracies since the mid 1990s, the authors question the idea that reformist governments seldom are re-elected.
-Rather, they show that the governments that introduce market reforms are actually more likely to be re-elected.
+The book was published in 2014 in cooperation with the Swedish Timbro and the United Kingdom-based think tank Institute of Economic Affairs.
+By analyzing modern democracies since the mid-1990s, the authors question the idea that reformist governments seldom are re-elected.
+Rather, they show that the governments that introduce market reforms are more likely to be re-elected.
 The book has gained the attention of media and thinktanks in a number of countries, including Sweden, Austria, Norway, the United Kingdom and Bulgaria.

 In 2014, Sanandaji published the book SuperEntrepreneurs co-authored with his brother Tino Sanandaji, an economist.
-The book looks into the background of the more than a thousand individuals around the world who have amassed more than $1 billion through entrepreneurship and examines the conditions that foster entrepreneurship.
+The book examines the background of the more than a thousand individuals worldwide who have amassed more than $1 billion through entrepreneurship and examines the conditions that foster entrepreneurship.
 On its release, SuperEntrepreneurs gained massive international attention.
 It was the front page story of The Daily Telegraph and independently also reported by The Times, and NBC News.
 A range of international media followed up on these initial reports.

-NBC quoted SuperEntrepreneurs by stating: "The results indicate the American Dream – the notion that it is possible for individuals to rise to the top through effort, luck, and genius – is not yet dead.
-Self-made billionaire entrepreneurs have created millions of jobs, billions of dollars in private wealth and probably trillions of dollars of value for society".
+NBC quoted SuperEntrepreneurs: "The results indicate the American Dream – the notion that individuals can rise to the top through effort, luck, and genius – is not yet dead.
+Self-made billionaire entrepreneurs have created millions of jobs, billions of dollars in private wealth, and probably trillions of dollars of value for society".

-Richard Branson, the entrepreneur behind Virgin, criticized SuperEntrepreneurs for not having an emphasis on the need for public support of entrepreneurs.
+Richard Branson, the entrepreneur behind Virgin, criticized SuperEntrepreneurs for not emphasizing the need for public support of entrepreneurs.
 Branson wrote on his blog: "I am a big believer in the power of entrepreneurship as a key driver of economic growth, job creation, and innovation.
 However, if we want more successful entrepreneurs, they need to be supported by long-term thinking and creative support structures".

-He has also written contributions for the anthologies Self-Control or State Control?
+Has he also written contributions for the anthologies Self-Control or State Control?
 You Decide by Dr. Tom G. Palmer and A U-Turn on the Road to Serfdom by Grover G. Nordquist.